Ngā Hoe e Waru · The 8 Paddles of Teaching

 Tirohia te Āhua o te Rangi

-Read the room before the session begins.
+Read the room before and throughout the session.

 2